izabera/rei/readme.md

+run make to build
+- librei.a
+- the test suite
-run make to build librei.a and the advent of code solutions
+- the advent of code solutions